nlbse2023/issue-report-classification/README.md

 ## Updates

 - Dataset size increased from 800k to 1.2M issue reports
-- Added a new label "documentation" to the dataset
+- Added a new label `documentation` to the dataset
 - Added synonyms of labels to the dataset
 - Multi-label issues are now excluded from the dataset
 - Non-english issues are now excluded from the dataset